twenty4-lee/WICShackathon/README.md

 **Instruction**:

   1. The computer displays a set of 5 cards within the range of 1-16.
-  2. A target card is shown.
+  2. A target number is shown.
-  3. Make an equation such that, at the end, the number on the target card is displayed.
+  3. Make an equation such that, at the end, the number on the target card should be equal to the equation made.

 **Features**: